Spicy peppadew mead

 4. Pour the honey first and then the hot tea into the carboy.

-5. Add the peppadews, comb and orange pulp; marbles.
+5. Add the peppadews, comb and orange pulp; marbles or river pebbles.

 7. Measure the pH, temperature and specific gravity.

-8. Shake vigorously for ten minutes to aerate the mixture.
+8. Shake the carboy vigorously for ten minutes to aerate the mixture.

-9. 1 tsp of yeast into half a cup of warm water; after 20 mins add to the mixture.
+9. Measure out 1/2 tsp of yeast into half a cup of warm water; after 20 mins add to the must.

-10. Top up leaving a small air-gap and fit the bubbler; allow for foaming.
+10. Top up with more water, leaving a small air-gap and fit the bubbler; allow for foaming.

 Spicy peppadew mead with marble weights.

 Black tea acts as an astringent.
-Brew for twenty-minutes and strain well.
+Brew it for twenty-minutes and strain well.

 Peppadew mead with oranges and tea.